-finding nor implying that BellSouth is The Court is not rging Supra, nor is it indicating that intentionally overcha osed simply because the regulators fix a sanctions will be imp se of announcing a "twice the difference" lower rate.
-The purpe simply to induce BellSouth to charge a refund possibility is has substantial reason to believe that the lower rate now if it 1 be materially lower than the \$59.31 Regulatory Rate will BellSouth Rate it presently proposes to charge.
+The Court is not finding nor implying that BellSouth is intentionally overcharging Supra, nor is it indicating that sanctions will be imposed simply because the regulators fix a lower rate.
+The purpose of announcing a "twice the difference" refund possibility is simply to induce BellSouth to charge a lower rate now if it has substantial reason to believe that the Regulatory Rate will be materially lower than the \$59.31 BellSouth Rate it presently proposes to charge.
 This "twice the difference" refund may be imposed even if BellSouth has a colorable argument for charging the BellSouth Rate under the contract.
-This may occur, for example, if the FCC or Florida PSC find that BellSouth's costs for converting UNE-P to UNE-L are significantly less than its costs for converting retail lines to UNE-L, or, if the regulators otherwise make findings in the rate cast substantial doubt BellSouth's proceedings that on justification for using the retail to UNE-L rates for the UNE-L Conversions requested by Supra.
+This may occur, for example, if the FCC or Florida PSC find that BellSouth's costs for converting UNE-P to UNE-L are significantly less than its costs for converting retail lines to UNE-L, or, if the regulators otherwise make findings in the rate proceedings that cast substantial doubt on BellSouth's justification for using the retail to UNE-L rates for the UNE-L Conversions requested by Supra.

-For the foregoing reasons, it is -ORDERED as follows:
+For the foregoing reasons, it is ORDERED as follows:

-1. The Motion is granted.

-2. Commencing with the date of the entry of this Order, in the weekly line count report that BellSouth issues to the Debtor, and which is delivered to the Debtor every Tuesday under the present adequate assurance procedures, BellSouth shall also report the total number of UNE-L conversions completed during the prior week, and shall calculate the total weekly payment due to BellSouth, including the amounts due for completed conversions, based on the BellSouth Rates set forth in paragraphs 8 and 14 of the Motion.
-The Debtor shall have until Thursday (of the same week) to remit payment to BellSouth for UNE-L conversions completed during the prior week based on the prices provided for in the BellSouth Rates, in the same manner as it does under the current adequate assurance mechanism.1
+- 1. The Motion is granted. - 2.
+Commencing with the date of the entry of this Order, in the weekly line count report that BellSouth issues to the Debtor, and which is delivered to the Debtor every Tuesday under the present adequate assurance procedures, BellSouth shall also report the total number of UNE-L conversions completed during the prior week, and shall calculate the total weekly payment due to BellSouth, including the amounts due for completed conversions, based on the BellSouth Rates set forth in paragraphs 8 and 14 of the Motion.
+The Debtor shall have until Thursday (of the same week) to remit payment to BellSouth for UNE-L conversions completed during the prior week based on the prices provided for in the BellSouth Rates, in the same manner as it does under the current adequate assurance mechanism.

 3. The Debtor has disputed the BellSouth Rates and has filed an action with the Federal Communications Commission ("FCC") seeking a determination of the appropriate amounts that BellSouth may charge the Debtor (as defined earlier, the "Regulated Rates").
 If an appropriate regulatory body determines that (1) the Regulated Rates are materially lower than the BellSouth Rates and (2) BellSouth had substantial reason to believe that the Regulated Rates would be materially lower, then, as more fully discussed earlier in this Order, the Court may consider sanctions against BellSouth.
-At the Court's discretion, these sanctions may consist of a refund in an amount equal to twice the difference between the BellSouth Rates and the
+At the Court's discretion, these sanctions may consist of a refund in an amount equal to twice the difference between the BellSouth Rates and the ordered in the Southern District of Florida, this 15th day of July, 2003.

-BellSouth's rights under the 366 Order and related Orders shall also be applicable under this Order.
+&lt;sup>1BellSouth's rights under the 366 Order and related Orders shall also be applicable under this Order.